Andrey-Kachow/Kladezz/kladezz/Natural_Language_Programming/README.md

 ```

-Is a valid python code.
+Is a valid Python code.
 But the following is not:

 ```